maxbonomi/EMMIVox-Plumed-Tutorials/NAVIGATION.md

 </p>

-## Single-structure refinement with EMMIVox
+## Tutorial 1: Single-structure refinement with EMMIVox
 The first tutorial to perform single-structure refinement with EMMIVox can be accessed [here](01.md).

-## Ensemble refinement with EMMIVox
+## Tutorial 2: Ensemble refinement with EMMIVox
 The second tutorial to perform ensemble refinement with EMMIVox can be accessed [here](02.md).

 ## Flowchart